topquark22/Plexorino/README.md

 ### 16 outputs

-At the expense of 6 output pins on the Arduino, then 16 output pins are available with two 74HC259 chips.
+At the expense of 6 output pins on the Arduino, 16 output pins are available with the use of two 74HC259 chips.

 ### 8 outputs